dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/snowflake-privatelink.md

 :::note Snowflake SSO with PrivateLink
 Users connecting to Snowflake using SSO over a PrivateLink connection from dbt Cloud will also require access to a PrivateLink endpoint from their local workstation.

->Currently, for any given Snowflake account, SSO works with only one account URL at a time: either the public account URL or the URL associated with the private connectivity service
+>Currently, for any given Snowflake account, SSO works with only one account URL at a time: either the public account URL or the URL associated with the private connectivity service.

 - [Snowflake SSO with Private Connectivity](https://docs.snowflake.com/en/user-guide/admin-security-fed-auth-overview#label-sso-private-connectivity)
 :::